HautechAI/agents/docs/litellm-setup.md

   - UI_USERNAME: admin
   - UI_PASSWORD: admin

+Networking and ports
+- By default in development, LiteLLM binds to 127.0.0.1:4000 on the host to avoid exposing externally.
+- To expose on your LAN (not recommended without auth/TLS), edit docker-compose.yml and change the litellm ports mapping to either `0.0.0.0:4000:4000` or just `4000:4000`.

 Initial configuration (via UI)
 - Create a provider key: add your real OpenAI (or other) API key under Providers.
 - Create a virtual key: generate a key to hand to applications.